landing-ai/vision-agent/README.md

 ### 1. Encounter `ModuleNotFoundError` when VisionAgent generating code

-If you keep seeing a `ModuleNotFoundError` when VisionAgent generating code and could not install the missing dependencies, you can manually add the missing dependencies into your Python environment by: `pip install <missing_package_name>`.
-And then try again.
+If you keep seeing a `ModuleNotFoundError` when VisionAgent generating code and seeing VisionAgent got stuck and could not install the missing dependencies, you can manually add the missing dependencies into your Python environment by: `pip install <missing_package_name>`.
+And then try generating code again.